LazaUK/AIFoundry-GPT-image-1-Editing/README.md

 This demo leverages the *requests* library for direct API interaction and *azure-identity* library for secure Azure Entra ID authentication.

+___
+🎧 Listen to the audio podcast, "Image Makeovers with GPT-image-1: Behind the Code", where we explore the content of this notebook in a beginner-friendly way.
+You can find it [here](https://youtu.be/heyLTbfDo6k).
+___

 ## 📑 Table of Contents:
 * [Part 1: Configuring Solution Environment](#part-1-configuring-solution-environment)
 * [Part 2: Performing Image Edits and Visualisation](#part-2-performing-image-edits-and-visualisation)